se-edu/rcs/README.md

 * Now follow the centralized workflow (see link given above) to push your changes to the team fork.
   * You can ignore references to SVN (in the workflow description).
 SVN is an older RCS tool.
+    You can also ignore the bit about setting up the repo.
+As you are using a fork, there is no need to set it up.
   * As team member is editing a different file, there should not be any merge conflicts.

 ### Resolve merge conflicts [`LO-MergeConflicts`]